Madnur

 Madnur or Madnoor is a village in Nizamabad district in the state of Telangana in India.

 Geography

 Madnur or madnoor is located at 18.5000°N 77.6333°E. It has an average elevation of 374 m.
 This village is the Administrative Headquarters for Madnur mandal of Nizamabad district of Telangana state.
 Madnur is located on state highway 104 Hyderabad to Nagpur.
 This state route links it to Maharashtra.
 The village is situated at the junction of three states of India that are Maharashtra, Karnataka and Telangana.

 Languages

 As the village borders Maharashtra and Karnataka, the people of the village are fluent in Marathi and Kannada languages apart from Telugu.
-Besides, these people can speak the national language Hindi.
+Besides, these people can speak the language Hindi.